estelle/csstdg/animation.md

     No

 The default value is `none`, which means then there is no animation.
 This value can be used to override any animation applied elsewhere in the CSS cascade.
 To apply an animation, include the @keyframe identifier.

+        div {
+            animation-name: change_bgcolor;
+        }

 To apply more than one animation, include more than one comma-separated @keyframe identifiers.

+        div {
+            animation-name: change_bgcolor, round, W;
+        }

-If one of the included keyframe identifiers does not exist, the series of animation will not fail: rather, the failed animation will be ignored (and will be applied if that identifier does come into existance as a valid animation), and the other ones will be applied.
+If one of the included keyframe identifiers does not exist, the series of animation will not fail: rather, the failed animation will be ignored -- and will be applied if that identifier does come into existance as a valid animation -- and the other ones will be applied.

+To include more than one animation you must include each @keyframe animation identifier as a list of comma seperated values on the `animation-name` property.
 If more than one animation is applied to an element that have repeated properties, the latter animations override the property values in the preceding animations.
 See Animation, Specificity and Precedence Order.

 If you include three animation names, all the following properties such as `animation-duration` and `animation-iteration-count` should have three values as well, so that there are corresponding values for each attached animation.
 If there are too many values, the extra values are ignored.
 If there are too few comma separated values, the provided values will be repeated.